dominguetigs/frontend-mentor-challenges/README.md

 ---

 <h4 align="center">
-    Feito com 💙 by <a
+    Coded with 💙 by <a
       href="https://www.linkedin.com/in/dominguetigs/"
       target="_blank"
     >Gustavo Domingueti</a>